File structure

 This image shows a directory structure with the manifest.json and main.cjs files in the root directory

 Figure 1.
-Default directory strucutre
+Default directory structure

 manifest.json